youyansu/JOURN-124-Final-project/README.md

 4. CPJ constantly monitors the judicial process for each confirmed murder case.
 There are three categories of impuntiy: "complete impunity" (no convictions have been obtained), "partial justice" (some but not all of those responsible have been convicted; typically, assassins are convicted but not those who ordered the killing), and "full justice" (everyone responsible is convicted, including perpetrators and those who commissioned them).
 5. This data excludes the more than sixty journalists currently missing.
 CPJ categorizes cases as "missing" if the boy of the reporter is not found.
 ### Additional source:
-1. Press Freedom Index, compiled by Reporters Without Borders (RSF)](https://rsf.org/en/index): The press freedom index is a snapshot of the level of press freedom experienced by journalists and media in 180 countries and territories each year, based on the definition of "press freedom" by RSF.
+1. Press Freedom Index, compiled by Reporters Without Borders [(RSF)](https://rsf.org/en/index): The press freedom index is a snapshot of the level of press freedom experienced by journalists and media in 180 countries and territories each year, based on the definition of "press freedom" by RSF.
 PFI ranges from 0-100, with 0 being the least amount of press freedom and 100 the most.
 According to RSF, "This score is calculated on the basis of two components: a quantitative tally of abuses against journalists in connection with their work, and against media outlets; a qualitative analysis of the situation in each country or territory based on the responses of press freedom specialists (including journalists, researchers, academics and human rights defenders) to an RSF questionnaire available in 23 languages."
 Read more about the [methodology](https://rsf.org/en/index-methodologie-2022?year=2022&data_type=general) here.
-2. [Corruptions Perceptions Index](https://www.transparency.org/en/cpi/2021): This is an index by Transparency.org to gauge the
+2. [Corruptions Perceptions Index](https://www.transparency.org/en/cpi/2021): This is an index by Transparency.org to gauge the corruption levels worldwide.
+It would be interesting to see if journalism deaths correlate to corruption of the government in the countries where deaths occur.

 ### Potential interview sources
 1. Chrissy Heckart
  * chrissy@risctraining.org